Solicitors Regulation Authority Limited Financial Statements Five Month Period To 31 October 2021

 We have also been evaluating the major reforms of recent years.
 As well as appointing specialists to conduct the year one evaluation of our Standards and Regulations, we also published a report showing the positive impacts of our transparency rules.
 This will continue to feed into our response to the Competition and Markets Authority's recommendations for the legal services sector.

 Our Regulatory Futures event explored the latest thinking on regulation – both in the legal sector and beyond.
-It brought together speakers and an audience from a range of sectors – from utilites to financial services – and attracted 900 views.
+It brought together speakers and an audience from a range of sectors – from utilities to financial services – and attracted 900 views.

 In June 2021 we took the important step of establishing ourselves as a distinct legal entity within the Law Society Group.
 We consider that the new arrangement will not only be more effective but create more transparency for the profession and the public about our roles and responsibilities.